 This is Cape Town’s premier surf destination.
 The water is slightly warmer here than on the western beaches, but you still need a wetsuit.
 Muizenburg has a bit of a run-down feel to it and was apparently pretty rough up until a few years ago when developers moved in.
 It’s not safe to walk around at night and don’t go hiking in the surrounding hills unless you want to get stabbed.
 Muizenburg hosts the cool Bluebird Market on Friday evenings.
 You can easily reach Muizenburg from Cape Town by train, but expect noisy crowds, bag-snatching and stinky Rastas.

 Kalk Bay is a cool artists’ village located a little further along the same train line as Muizenburg.
 There is a really cool vibe here with plenty of galleries and cool restaurants, the most famous of which are Cape to Cuba and Kalkys, a local seafood institution.
 There is a also a small food market open daily.

-Fish Hoek is a small service town with a couple of ok restaurants.
+Further along the Cape Peninsula is Fish Hoek.
+It is a small service town with a couple of ok restaurants.
 The main attraction is the long beach which is popular with locals for all kinds of water sports.

 Cape of Good Hope

 Commonly mistaken to be the southern most tip of Africa and the meeting between the Atlantic and Indian Oceans.
 The views are spectacular and you can have close encounters with baboons, ostriches and “dassies” or cape hyraxes, a small mammal whose closest relative is the elephant!

 Continue up the west coast of the Cape Peninsula and you meet the middle-class suburban neighbourhood of Nordhoek.
 Nordhoek features the most amazing long eponymous beach.
 Unfortunately, because it is so long, it is not safe to walk along the beach.
 Another beach and small settlement near there, Kommetjie, is popular with surfers and much safer.